 Wayne Oates coined the term “workaholism” in his 1971 book.
 He defined it as an “irresistible or uncontrolled need for continuous work”.
 Workaholics have the urge to work even out of the office.
 They prioritize work over necessary things like sleep and spending time with loved ones.

 In addition, virtual work resulting from the COVID Pandemic has made it difficult for some people to draw boundaries between work and home life.

 Many researchers now view it as a disease of addiction, like gambling.

-What are the signs you have a workaholic husband?
+What are the signs you are married to a workaholic husband?

-It is essential to be aware of the signs of being a workaholic so that you can address them and help save your relationship before it’s too late.
+If your husband works too much, it is essential to be aware of the signs of being a workaholic.
+That way you can address them and help save your relationship before it’s too late.